Halsey, Tim McGraw, Alicia Keys and More to Perform at iHeartRadio Music Festival

 The two-day iHeartRadio Music Festival is back — bringing some of the biggest names across all music genres to the same stage!

-Other artists hitting the big stage are Chance The Rapper, Def Leppard, French Montana, Cage the Elephant, H.E.R., Mumford and Sons.
+Other artists hitting the big stage are Chance The Rapper, Def Leppard, French Montana, Cage the Elephant, H.E.R. and Mumford and Sons.

 “I’m finally more myself than I’ve ever been and even though it’s a constant process, I encourage you to continue to find the power and the beauty and the unique story in your own journey,” she said during her acceptance speech in March.